Tune PI Controllers Using Field Oriented Control Autotuner

 17. Validate the computed gain values.
 For instructions, see the Validate Computed PI Controller Gains section.

-1. Check that the motor is running and that the PI Parameters slider switch is in the Default position.
+1. Check that the motor is running and that the PI Parameters slider switch is in the Autotuner position.

 2. Select the Speed_Ref & Speed_Feedback debug signal in the Debug signals section of the host model.